$68 Find Cheap Flights from Denver to Puerto Rico

 The average price of all round-trip flights from Denver to Puerto Rico clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Denver to Puerto Rico, look for departures on Thursdays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Denver to Puerto Rico, look for departures on Tuesdays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Puerto Rico, Thursday is the cheapest day to fly and Sunday is the most expensive.

 How far in advance should I book a flight from Denver to Puerto Rico?